intel/afxdp-plugins-for-kubernetes/README.md

 1. `make build` is executed, resulting in CNI and Device Plugin binaries in `./bin`.
 2. `make image` is executed, resulting in the creation of a new Docker image that includes the CNI and Device Plugin binaries.
-	- ***Note:** if testing on a multi-node cluster.
-The current absence of a Docker registry means this image will need to be manually copied to all nodes (or rebuilt on all nodes using: `make image`).*
+	- ***Note:** If testing on a multi-node cluster.
+The current absence of a Docker registry means this image will first need to be manually copied to all nodes (or rebuilt on all nodes using: `make image`).*
-3. The damenonset will run on all nodes, installing the CNI and starting the Device Plugin running on each node.
+3. The daemonset will run on all nodes, installing the CNI and starting the Device Plugin running on each node.

 The CNI and Device Plugin are now deployed.